EMarquer/siganalogies/README.md

 Other configurations in `siganalogies.config` should not be modified.

-[COMING SOON] If `AUTO_DOWNLOAD` is set to `True`, when trying to access Sigmorphon 2019 or 2016, if the files are missing, they will be downloaded.
+[COMING SOON] If `AUTO_DOWNLOAD_SIG` is set to `True`, when trying to access Sigmorphon 2019 or 2016, if the files are missing, they will be downloaded.

 ### Dataset object
 Dataset objects are subclasses of `torch.utils.data.Dataset` and should be created using [factories](#factories).